 SPECIAL NOTICE to OSLAB Registrants - Read here for information on COVID-19 continuing education relief.

 The Board requires that all Registered Landscape Architects in active status complete continuing education activities on an annual basis.
-In light of the impacts caused by the extended COVID-19 emergency on the potential ability of some registrants to complete standard continuing education requirements, the Board has now expanded the options for individual registrants to request continuing education exemptions.
-Read the administrative order for the temporary rule
+In light of impacts caused by the extended COVID-19 public health emergency on the potential ability of some registrants to complete standard continuing education requirements, the Board has now expanded the options for individual registrants to request continuing education exemptions.
+Read rule 804-025-0010

-for details on the rule changes in effect now.
-Please direct any questions about the exemption process to the Board office at email@example.com
+for details about making requests to be exempted for reasons such as illness, physical disability, or economic hardship.
+Please direct any questions about the exemption process to the Board office at firstname.lastname@example.org